chu0802/SnD/README.md

 <a name="run"></a>
 ## Running with the Scripts

 We provide several scripts to help you easily reproduce our experiments.
 Our experiments were conducted using 4x V100 GPUs in distributed parallel mode.
-Note that we have not tested our method outside of distributed mode, while the distributed mode can run on a single GPU.
+Note that we have not tested our method outside of distributed mode.
+If you have only one GPU, run the code in distributed mode by specifying `--nproc_per_node` to 1.

 ---